lirancr/prisma-rays/README.md

 create a migration suffixed by `myFirstMigration`:

-`npx plens makemigration --name myFirstMigration`
+`npx rays makemigration --name myFirstMigration`

 create a migration or blank if no changes, suffixed by `myFirstMigration`:

-`npx plens makemigration --name myFirstMigration --blank`
+`npx rays makemigration --name myFirstMigration --blank`

 #### migrate

-`npx plens migrate <options>`
+`npx rays migrate <options>`

 Options: